 Living within the West Campus House System

 Alice Cook House, Hans Bethe House, Carl Becker House, William Keeton House, and Flora Rose House are the five houses of the West Campus House System, Cornell's Residential College initiative.
-Alice Cook House, in addition to the main wing built in 2004, includes Boldt Tower, Boldt Hall, North Baker, Baker Tower, 122 McGraw, and 625 University.
+Alice Cook House, in addition to the main wing built in 2004, includes Boldt Tower, Boldt Hall, North Baker, Baker Tower, 109 McGraw Place, and 625 University Ave.
 Hans Bethe House includes McFaddin Hall.
 Flora Rose House includes South Baker, Lyon, Founders, and Mennen Hall.
 Carl Becker House and William Keeton House are singular buildings.
 The west campus houses accommodates from 325 (Keeton House) to 450 (Cook House) upperclass undergraduate students, and each has its own dining room, common areas, library, guest suite, as well as rooms for computing, seminars, academic support, studying, and socializing.

 Many students live in suites in the main wings of the houses that have a living room and bathroom.
 Block booking in the housing lottery allows students who formed friendships as first-year students living in north campus residence halls to reserve adjoining suites within the House System.
 But the houses expose all residents to new relationships and experiences.
 The environment is designed to foster meaningful interaction amongst faculty, students, and staff.